RHCSA/RHCSA.github.io/contents/06- Deploy, configure, and maintain systems/01- Schedule tasks using at and cron.md

+## 01- Schedule tasks using at and cron:

 The RHCSA exam topic **"Schedule tasks using `at` and `cron`"** focuses on automating task execution at specific times or intervals. **`at`** and **`cron`** are essential tools in Linux for task scheduling:

 - **`at`**: Schedules a one-time task at a specific time.